zenzike/vim-rulerbar/README.md

 License
 -------

 Rulerbar is released under a BSD3 license.
+Full details can be found in the `LICENSE.md` file distributed with the source.